 - Once you are satisfied, click the “Close snippet editor” button.

-What you can do to get crawled faster is by using Google Webmaster Search Tool which I am going to discuss in the next SEO tip.
+To get crawled faster, use Google Webmaster Search Tool which I am going to discuss in the next SEO tip.

-Use Google Search Console to Rank In Google
+3. Use Google Search Console to Rank On Google

 If you are not already a Google Search Console user, drop everything you are doing right now and sign up.

 Formerly known as Google Webmaster Tools, it’s a free service by Google for webmasters.
-It allows you to check indexing status and optimize visibility of your blog or websites.
+It allows you to check indexing status and optimize visibility of your blog or website.

 Improve Your Blog With Search Analytics

-The Search Analytics shows all the pages on your website that are getting you traffic.
+The Search Analytics shows all the pages on your website that are getting traffic from Google search.

 Since I started reviving Sabahan.com from the dead recently, right off the bat I noticed several issues reported by the console that I need fixing.